ZacDSmith/Discord-bot/README.md

     !bal returns wallet, bank, and networth
-    !deposit {amount:int} allows you to deposit currency into bank from wallet !withdraw {amount:int} allows you to withdraw currency from bank to wallet !earn lets you earn money from a randint (1, 5) !gamble {amount:int} allows you to gamble currency above 10 !slots {amount:int} lets you gamble currency in the form of a slot machine
+    !deposit {amount:int} allows you to deposit currency into bank from wallet !withdraw {amount:int} allows you to withdraw currency from bank to wallet !mine lets you mine currency from a randint (1, 999) !gamble {amount:int} allows you to gamble currency above 10 !slots {amount:int} lets you gamble currency in the form of a slot machine